ramsaikrishnap/aws-terraform/aws/ec2/singleinstance/README.md

 ## Important Notes

 - Ensure you replace placeholder values (e.g., "your_ami_id", "vpc-abcd1234") with your actual AWS resource IDs.
-- The `secret_key` and `access_key` should be set as environment variables rather than in the Terraform files for security reasons.
+- The `secret_key` and `access_key` can be set as environment variables rather than in the Terraform files for security reasons and best practice is to use hashicorp vault
 - Review and adjust the instance type, volume sizes, and other parameters as per your requirements.
 - The additional EBS volume is set to be attached at "/dev/sdb".
 Adjust if necessary.
 - Both root and additional EBS volumes are set to be encrypted by default.